Paink64/HPC-AI-Resources/Personal-Computer-Simple-ML.md

 ---

 ## ➡️ **Next Steps** 🚀
-Now that you’ve learned how to build a Logistic Regression model, you can explore other machine learning algorithms like **Decision Trees** and **K-Nearest Neighbors**.
+Now that you’ve learned how to build a Logistic Regression model, you can explore other machine learning algorithms like **Deep Neural Networks (DNN)** for more complex classification tasks.

 ---